rodw/rodw.github.com/_snippets/snippets.md

 title: Use `less -S` for horizontal scrolling
 slug: less-chop-long-lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The flag `-S` (or `--chop-long-lines`) will cause `less` to truncate lines at the screen (terminal) boundary, rather than wrapping as it does by default.
-You can then scroll horizonally (with the arrow keys, for example) to view the full lines when needed.
+You can then scroll horizontally (with the arrow keys, for example) to view the full lines when needed.

 {% highlight console %}
 cat some_file_with_very_long_lines | less -S